Rush Limbaugh having more fun than a human being should be allowed to have.

 I found this cool website the other day called scienceagogo.com.

-And they have this story on there, an improved method of measuring Antarctic snowfall has revealed that previous records showing an increase in precipitation are not accurate even over a um half century.
+An improved method of measuring Antarctic snowfall has revealed that previous records showing an increase in precipitation are not accurate, even over a half century.

-In the August 10th edition of Science Magazine, researchers explained that their analysis of ice cores and snow pits revealed that precipitation levels in the Antarctic have in fact remained steady.
+In the August 10th edition of Science magazine, researchers explained that their analysis of ice cores and snow pits revealed that precipitation levels in the Antarctic have in fact remained steady.

-The upshot of the study is that models assessing climate change may need to be revised as uh they can no longer be deemed accurate.
+The upshot of the study is that models assessing climate change may need to be revised as they can no longer be deemed accurate.

 Proving again that they really don't know much about anything when it comes to climate, climate change, and so forth.